What is Desiccant?

 - Any moisture contained within the material inside a package

 - Moistures on and in the walls of a package

 - The penetration of moisture inside a packaging

 Where to Start?

 The most practical combination of measures of relative humidity and temperature will be the dew point.
-Dew point, by definition, is the temperature limit at which the water vapour in the air exceeds its saturation point, squeezing out excess water forming dew or condensation.
-The dew point can vary and depends on the quantity of water vapours content present in the air.
+Dew point, by definition, is the temperature limit at which the water vapour in the air exceeds its saturation point, squeezing out excess water and forming dew or condensation.
+The dew point can vary and depends on the quantity of water vapour content present in the air.
 It is higher with moist air and lowers with dry air.
-An appropriate desiccant tends to absorb all the water vapour present in the air and reduce the relative humidity to a level where water condensation is impossible.
+An appropriate desiccant tends to absorb all the water vapour in the air and reduce the relative humidity to a level where water condensation is impossible.

 Packaging Requirements to Take Note

 - The total volume of the container’s air space that needs to be desiccated

 - What type of material needs to be protected